eppu-peltonen/exercise-tracker-client/README.md

 # React client for exercise tracker

+Client to use with the exercise tracker server.

 ## Installation and running

 1. Clone repo.

 2. `npm install` in the project root directory.

-3. `npm run dev` for running the server with nodemon for development.
+3. `npm start` for running the app.
+For local use, you must have the exercise tracker server running at the same time.
+Instructions for the server are in the server project.

-    `npm start` for running in production.